Agent15/Gambit_PWR_PACK/README.md

 **- Sniper's Gambit**: Capturing with a bishop from 3 or more spaces away skips the enemy's turn.

 **- Schrodinger's Gambit**: If any of your phantom pieces is threatened, it becomes default.

+**- Matryoshka's Gambit**: If any of your pieces is captured, earn a piece of the next highest value.